alepoptosis/LaTeX_notes/README.md

 # LaTeX-cheatsheet
 All the basic LaTeX how-tos in a single document.
-The information mainly comes from Overleaf's manuals.
+The information mainly comes from [Overleaf's Documentation](https://www.overleaf.com/learn/latex/Main_Page "Overleaf Documentation").

 Feel free to import the .tex file in your favourite editor and use it as a reference when writing your next LaTeX document!
 Made for beginners (like me), but suitable for anyone with a short memory and who can't be bothered googling every single thing.